 Approved by the Department of Education, our modular and flexible workshops are perfect for after-school programs, clubs, recreation, and the classroom!
 Educators across the province have chosen to integrate our youth workshops into their classes.
 Since 2008, more than 19,000 students in Nova Scotia have learned safe cycling and pedestrian skills with Making Tracks.

 Our ready-to-go lesson plans focus on experiential learning and practice, building up skills in cycling safety, rules of the road, technical skills, equipment maintenance and community route planning.
 Participants will leave with the skills to travel safely within their community.

 Making Tracks Cycling (participants: ages 8-13; training as youth mentors: ages 13-19+ with adult supervision for those under 18)

-Much more than the typical one hour bicycle rodeo, Making Tracks Cycling teaches children how to identify bicycle parts, what they and their bikes should be wearing to be safe, bicycle maintenance and repair skills, proper riding safety and skills, safe route mapping and road rules and responsibility, with lots of time to practice and gain confidence in their skill building.
+Much more than the typical one-hour bicycle rodeo, Making Tracks Cycling teaches children and youth how to identify bicycle parts, what they and their bikes should be wearing to be safe, bicycle maintenance and repair skills, proper riding safety and skills, safe route mapping and road rules and responsibility, with lots of time to practice and gain confidence in their skill-building.

 How do I get Involved?